aoloe/scribus-manual-development/content/non-programmers/NOTES.md

 # Notes

+participation (not only through coding) is useful and can help get changes that you'd like in to Scribus (though that's not guaranteed).

 ## Installing the program

 If you want to play with it and, eventually, submit propositions for improvements or bug reports you can get a pre-compiled package, if one is available for your platform.